-Downloading a TIF, LAS, or OBJ File
+Downloading a TIF, LAS, OBJ, or DSM File

 3. Click on the data product you're interested in and it will immediately begin downloading to your computer.

 You can also click on the "View All Files on Box" button to go to the box.com folder to download your data products there as well.

 1. Log into your Skycatch account and select the map and date that you'd like to download a PDF for.

 2. Click the Download button in the upper right hand corner of your screen.
 You'll see a drop down with the different file types that are available for download, select .PDF.